richard1634/StyleGan2BoundaryTrainer/README.md

 # Latent Space Boundary Trainer for [StyleGan2][stylegan2] (Modifying facial features using a generative adversarial network) by Richard Le

 # Project Overview
-The goal of this [Google Colab](https://colab.research.google.com/) notebook is to demonstrate the steps taken to create latent direction vectors, used to modify facial features.
+The goal of this [Google Colab](https://colab.research.google.com/) notebook is to demonstrate the steps taken to create latent direction vectors, used to modify facial features w[18,512] dimensional latent vectors.

 The basic steps include: <br />
 1.)
 Projecting images to latent space using rolux's enconder. reference: https://github.com/rolux/stylegan2encoder <br />